FAQs

 Below you will find some of our most commonly asked questions.
 If you seek general assistance contact us here:

-• At Āwhina Whānau Services, we provide complimentary counselling services for whanau and tangata whai ora (tamariki, rangatahi and adults).
+• At Āwhina Whānau Services, we provide complimentary counselling services for whānau and tangata whai ora (tamariki, rangatahi and adults).
 Our commitment to accessibility means we do not charge for our services.

-• For sessions with Tamariki and Rangatahi, the typical duration ranges from 30 to 45 minutes.
+• For sessions with tamariki and rangatahi, the typical duration ranges from 30 to 45 minutes.
 Sessions for whānau and tangata whai ora can extend up to an hour.

 • At present, our appointments are fully booked.
 However, you can submit an enquiry here, and we will contact you with information on available options.